Synch-Live/DataAnalysis2022/uwb-traj/README.md

 > [!IMPORTANT]
 > The Z-axis is currently being removed by this script, and the positions are being normalised to unit square.

 The shape of the numpy array resulting from the processing should match `(duration, players, 2)`.
+Note that this is not the same duration as `total_duration` or `psi_duration`, as some data points may have been skipped due to failure in tracking, or removed from the end due to not being associated with a useful value of $\Psi$.
 The arrays have been plotted in the same folder `trajectories.py plot --filename traj.npy` from [Synch.Live](https://github.com/mearlboro/Synch.Live/blob/main/python/camera/tools/trajectories.py).

-> [!IMPORTANT]
-> The game duration and number of players for that game in `game_data.csv` is given by the trajectory array obtained above.

 3. Optionally, files in `3-traj` can be converted to text format to be plotted by the `pyflocks` library [animate utility](https://github.com/mearlboro/flocks/blob/main/util/animate.py).

+> [!NOTE]
+> Some experiments were kept running after participants were no longer following the task.
+Therefore duration has been updated to include this rather than the total number of frames with a recorded $\Psi$.